eecs370/piazza_bot/README.md

 BODY : Body of the post, in a markdown format

-FOLDER : The single folder you want to post to, ex: P1, P2, P3...
+PROJECT : The single subfolder of the 'project' folder you want to post to, ex: projet_1, project_2, project_3, project_4

 $ piazza_bot.py